The Network’s research support team support members, the Steering Group, and Reference Groups in delivering the

 Lindsey Ashley, Communications and Membership Manager

-Lindsey joined the NHS Benchmarking Network support team in January 2008, she has a BA in Event Management, a Diploma in Marketing and has worked in the NHS acute sector.
+Lindsey joined the NHS Benchmarking Network support team in January 2008, she has a BA in Event Management, a CIM Diploma in Marketing and has worked in the NHS acute sector.
 With excellent healthcare experience, Lindsey manages the NHS Benchmarking Network membership, marketing, communications, exhibitions, websites and social media.
 Her role includes developing and implementing the Network’s overarching membership and engagement strategy and raising brand awareness.
 She provides administrative support to the Network Steering Group, organising regular meetings, the AGM and annual Away Day and manages the recruitment process/ elections when vacancies arise.
 Lindsey also supports the National Audits delivered by the Network.

 Emma Pruce, Events Manager